esaia/interactive-real-estate/readme.txt

 No, the plugin is designed to be easy to use, even for non-technical users.
 The admin interface is simple and intuitive, and you can get started by just uploading your images and using the shortcode.

 = Is there a demos available? =
-Yes, visit [https://interactive-real-estate.vercel.app/demos](https://interactive-real-estate.vercel.app/demos) to view a live demo of the plugin in action.
+Yes, visit [https://ireplugin.com/demos](https://ireplugin.com/demos) to view a live demo of the plugin in action.

 Have Questions?
-We've Got Answers in [documentation](https://interactive-real-estate.vercel.app/doc)
+We've Got Answers in [documentation](https://ireplugin.com/doc)

+= I have a question or need help with the plugin, how do I contact your support team? = To contact our support team, submit your message through our [WordPress support](https://wordpress.org/support/plugin/interactive-real-estate/) forum.
+Or, visit our website’s [Contact page](https://ireplugin.com/contact).

 == Plugin Support ==
-For support, please visit our support page [https://interactive-real-estate.vercel.app/contact](https://interactive-real-estate.vercel.app/contact).
+For support, please visit our support page [https://ireplugin.com/contact](https://ireplugin.com/contact).
 If you encounter any issues, feel free to contact us via email at **interactiverealestateplugin@gmail.com**.

 == License ==
 Interactive Real Estate is licensed under the GPL2 license.
 For more information, refer to the [GPL2 License](http://www.gnu.org/licenses/gpl-2.0.html).